arvindram107/Sound-Characterization/README.md

 2. Let's also identify the processing functions that need to be built to realize the system.

 As a first step, let's get the UI to work with place-holders for all the required functions.
 Then we can realize the behavior behind the UI.
+Let's design the grand state machine that will realize each of the segments in the session.
+That will fully define the UI.

+Analyzing the list of activities in the session, we need to flesh out the following:
+7. Identifying a good segment of the tanpura and looping it.
+13. Identifying segments of the tabla to be used for the step_eleven loops to be used by the synth.
+19. Playing the tanpura, tabla and the live tracks, all synchronized properly into the headphones
+20. Multi-tracking
+21. Saving the 2-track mix-down output to a .wav